Crambe, North Yorkshire: School

 The school at Crambe was built by local landowner Colonel Cholmley of Howsham in 1841 and is a Grade II listed building.
 The small single storey building was one of many erected by the Colonel and his wife during the 19th century, such as the Cholmley School in Whitby, the family's old seat.
 The Cholmley's are related to the ancient family of Cholmondeley in Cheshire.
 The school is no longer in use.

 Governance

 Crambe is part of the Thirsk and Malton UK Parliament constituency.
-It lies within the Hovingham and Sheriff Hutton electoral district of North Yorkshire County Council.
-It is also part of the Ryedale South West ward of Ryedale District Council.
+From 1974 to 2023 it was part of the district of Ryedale, it is now administered by the unitary North Yorkshire Council.

 Geography

 The village is at an elevation of 160 ft above sea level, lies 0.6 mi from the A64 road and within a bend in the River Derwent, Yorkshire.
 The nearest settlements to Crambe are Kirkham 0.5 mi to the north-east; Whitwell-on-the-Hill 0.9 mi to the north-west; Barton Hill 1.6 mi to the south-west and Howsham 1.43 mi to the south.
 It is also near Kirkham Priory, Howsham Hall, and Castle Howard.